dcvath/Election_Analysis_Challege/Election_Audit_Report.md

 - The percentage of votes from each county out of the total count.
 - The county with the highest turnout.

+The purpoose of this audit analysis is to pull the additional data requested by the commission.

 ## Election-Audit Results
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.